 In the new normal, businesses must adapt to the evolving definition of what quality workforce education means.
 Here are key characteristics:

-As education becomes increasingly complex and competitive, one major feature of high-quality education is that it’s actually designed for online learning.
+As education becomes increasingly complex and competitive, one major feature of high-quality education is that it’s actually designed for online learning and training.

 A track record of student success